ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-1.md

 Following Popper's criterion of demarcation, scientific claims must be potentially falsifiable through empirical observation.
 In mechanistic interpretability, this manifests as:

 **Operational Definitions:** Interpretability claims must use operationally defined, measurable concepts.
-Rather than claiming a neuron "detects dogs," we must specify precise activation conditions and quantitative evaluation criteria.
+Rather than claiming a neuron "detects dogs", we must specify precise activation conditions and quantitative evaluation criteria.

 **Predictive Specificity:** Valid hypotheses must generate specific, testable predictions about network behavior with sufficient precision for clear empirical validation or refutation.